 1. Ramsey Cascades

 If you are looking for a relaxing waterfall for the backdrop of your pictures of the Smoky Mountains fall colors, look no further than Ramsey Cascades.
 It’s the tallest waterfall in the Smoky Mountains and one of the most popular to visit as well.
-In the warmer months, you can usually spot a camouflaged salamander or two and enjoy their time splashing in the pool of water that collects at the base of the waterfall.
 If you choose to hike to this waterfall for your fall photographs, be sure to wear comfortable, slip-resistant shoes.
 The waterfall area is very damp and we want you to be as safe as possible while you’re on the trail.